aliceinwire/presentations/LPC_2025_TALK/LPC_2025_TALK.md

 ## What kci-dev lets you do today

 - **Query results**: Get build/boot summaries, compare test results between revisions, filter by hardware, etc. – all via one CLI
-- **Trigger tests**: Launch KernelCI jobs for your tree or branch on demand (no waiting for nightly runs)
+- **Trigger tests**: Launch KernelCI jobs for your tree or branch on demand and do simple bisection (no waiting for nightly runs)
 - **Fetch logs quickly**: Download and inspect boot logs or test output straight from the terminal
 - **Integrate easily**: Scriptable JSON outputs for CI pipelines, plus shell completions for interactive use